Best Paris Itinerary 5 Days

 Insider Tip: The tower is open from 11:00 to 10:30 or 11:30, depending on the day of the week and time of day.

-If you only have 5 days in Paris, you won’t have much time to explore the Montparnasse district, but we recommend climbing the Montparnasse Tower for a spectacular view.
-The tower was built in his early 1970s and is now his second tallest building in Paris at 210 meters.
-He is one of the best places in the city to see the Eiffel Tower.
+If you only have five days in Paris, you won’t have much time to explore the Montparnasse district, but we recommend climbing the Montparnasse Tower for a spectacular view.
+The tower was built in the early 1970s and is now the second tallest building in Paris at 210 meters.
+It is one of the best places in the city to see the Eiffel Tower.

 The Catacombs

-Practical Tip: The Catacombs are open Tuesday through Sunday from 9:45am to 8:30pm.
-Closed on Mondays, January 1st, May 1st and December 25th.
+Practical Tip: The Catacombs are open Tuesday through Sunday from 9:45 am to 8:30 pm.
+They are closed on Mondays, January 1st, May 1st and December 25th.

-If you have five days to visit Paris, you definitely have time to visit the Catacombs.
+If you have five days to visit Paris, you have time to see the Catacombs.
 This is a spooky location on the site of a limestone mine filled with corpses in the late 1700s when the local cemetery could no longer accommodate them.

 Eifel Tower

-Suppose that in his five days in Paris he decides to visit only one attraction.
+Suppose he decides to visit only one attraction in his five days in Paris.
 In that case, there can be no doubt.
 I have to go to the Eiffel Tower.
-The Eiffel Tower is the most famous place in Paris.
+The Eiffel Tower is the most famous Place in Paris.
 Built in 1889 for the Universal Exposition, the tower, at 324 meters high, was the tallest building in France until 2004.
-At 276 meters high, it holds the record for the tallest man-made observatory in Europe.
+At 276 meters high, it is the tallest man-made observatory in Europe.

 Note: The line to climb the Eiffel Tower is long.
-I am unable to stop at the ticket counter and hope to reach the top soon.
+I cannot stop at the ticket counter and hope to reach the top soon.
 Be sure to get your tickets in advance.

-Tip: Get as early access as possible to climb the Eiffel Tower and allow about 2 hours from the time you arrive to the time you actually disembark.
+Tip: Get as early access as possible to climb the Eiffel Tower and allow about 2 hours from when you arrive to when you disembark.

 Trocadero